 “[W]omen’s fashions of the 1770s and 1780s were neither sober nor practical.
 In addition to trimmings and flounces, gown skirts were sometimes drawn up in puffs with drawstrings or tapes…Tall hairstyles trimmed with pearls, ribbons, and padding emphasized the frivolous appearance of fashionable clothing.”
 (219)

-The Princess in figure 8 is a good example of the fashions in Europe at the time, complete with tall, buckled (curled), powdered hairstyle and small, almost useless cap (Tortora & Eubank 241).
+The princess in figure 7 is a good example of the fashions in Europe at the time, complete with tall, buckled (curled), powdered hairstyle and small, almost useless cap (Tortora & Eubank 241).
 The sitter with the orange blossom, however, doesn’t have the same hairstyle.
 This may be explained two ways: first, that she is very young.
 Children often sported toned-down versions of what their parents were wearing, and in the 1770s especially rarely put their hair up so high.
-Second, it may be that she lives in a colony of Spain or Great Britain.
-While some ladies did take part in French hair fashions, many did not, especially in Latin America.
+Second, it may be that she lives outside of Amsterdam – perhaps in the smaller city of Deventer (AGO).
+While some ladies did take part in French hair fashions, many did not, especially those in smaller locales.
 Her hair is styled with a small amount of height at front, suitable for a conservative 1770s look that cannot be confused with earlier decades.
-Her cap is the same: fashionable enough, yet not as extravagant as it could be (Fig. 9).
+Her cap is the same: fashionable enough, yet not as extravagant as it could be (Fig. 8).
 Depending on her hair texture, it is possible that she may have been able to achieve the puffed look without relying on pomade and hair pieces (known as “rats”) as most white European women did, which explains the lack of powder.

 “The cap was part of fashionable indoor wear.
 Often it was made of the same materials as the neck handkerchief, elbow ruffles, and tucker.
 These pieces made up a ‘suit of linen’ or ‘suit of lace,’ which identified the materials they were made of… Sometimes fashion commanded that the apron match as well, but it was still sold separately.”
 (141)